laravel/docs/telescope.md

 <a name="notification-watcher"></a>
 ### Notification Watcher

-The Notification Watcher records the notification data whenever a Laravel Notification is triggered.
-If the notification triggers a mail and you have the Mail Watcher enabled, the mail will also be available for preview and download in the Telescope Mail Watcher screen.
+The notification watcher records all notifications sent by your application.
+If the notification triggers an email and you have the mail watcher enabled, the email will also be available for preview on the mail watcher screen.

 <a name="query-watcher"></a>
 ### Query Watcher

-The Query Watcher records the raw SQL, bindings and time taken by the queries fired by your application.
-This watcher also tags any queries slower than 100ms as `slow`.
-You may customize this time using the `slow` option:
+The query watcher records the raw SQL, bindings, and execution time for all queries that are executed by your application.
+The watcher also tags any queries slower than 100ms as `slow`.
+You may customize the slow query threshold using the watcher's `slow` option:

     'watchers' => [
         Watchers\QueryWatcher::class => [